 Our use of Data

-For the delivery of direct marketing to you via e-mail, we’ll need your consent, whether via an opt-in or soft-opt-in:
+For the delivery of direct marketing to you via email, we need your consent, whether via an opt-in or soft-opt-in:

-To find out how to withdraw your consent, see the section headed “Your rights” below.
+To find out how to withdraw your consent, see the section headed “Your Data Rights” below.

 When you register with us and set up an account to receive our services, the legal basis for this processing is the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.